-Prescriptions which cannot be processed automatically by the system will be sent to an operator who will manually capture the relevant information required to price the prescription.
+Prescriptions that cannot be processed automatically by the system will be sent to an operator who will manually capture the relevant information required to price the prescription.

 Prescriptions that have been placed in the red separator are processed by a specialist team of handlers who are trained to price these types of prescriptions.
 The following prescriptions are required to be submitted in a red separator:

 - Expensive items (items with a net ingredient cost of £100 or over);

 - Specials and unlicensed products;

 - Where the prescribers signature encroaches into the prescribing area;